-Founded in 2007, Fronteers is the non-profit trade organization of Dutch front-end developers.
-Its goals include the professionalisation of our trade, (improved) recognition of the front-end discipline, and improving the position of Dutch front-end developers in their company and the web design/development world in general.
+Founded in 2007, Fronteers is the non-profit professional association of Dutch-speaking front-end developers.
+Its goals include the professionalisation of our trade, (improved) recognition of the front-end discipline, and improving the position of front-end developers in their companies and the web design/development world in general.

 Unfortunately we do not have the time to help foreign front-enders find work in the Netherlands.
 The most we can do is refer you to our job board, which is mostly in Dutch.

 Currently Fronteers works within the Netherlands.
-We have a few (Dutch-speaking) Belgian members, but due to the fact that 90% of Fronteers' activities take place in Dutch, the organisation is less-than-optimally accessible for people who do not speak our beautiful language.
+We have a growing number of (Dutch-speaking) Belgian members, who are getting ever more active with organizing activities within Belgium, and are exploring the concept of spinning off a separate organization (mostly for administrative reasons).
+Due to the fact that 90% of Fronteers' activities take place in Dutch, the organization is currently less-than-optimally accessible for people who do not speak our beautiful language.

 There is one exception to this rule: our conference is entirely in English and has attracted many delegates from beyond the Dutch language area.

-There are currently no plans to develop English-language activities or translate (parts of) this site into English.
-Thus, Fronteers remains aimed at the Dutch-speaking front-end community.
+There are no immediate plans to develop English-language activities or translate (parts of) this site into English.
+Thus, at present Fronteers remains aimed at the Dutch-speaking front-end community.

 The decision to work mainly in Dutch was originally supposed to be a temporary measure.
 The founders' idea was to test the concept in the Netherlands and subsequently export it to other countries.